Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 Allison put her head back down on his shoulder.
 "I don’t know why exactly, but I do."
 She agreed.
 "I don’t want to spend my life stuck in other people's’ comfort zones.
 Yeah, if we do this, maybe one of us gets hurt.
 And it *won’t* be Xiù.
 I won’t do that to her."

-"But…?"
+"But...?"
 Julian asked.

 She nuzzled into his shoulder.
 "So maybe we get hurt.
 I’ve been hurt before, and I don’t think it’s so bad next to never trying."

-"So… are we going for it?"
+"So... are we going for it?"

 "I want to."
 She said, simply.
 "Do you?"